 Oh yes, more about that chicken bones bouillon that has been researched to help with rheumy patients at Harvard.

-Chicken bones soup, proven relief of arthritis.
+Chicken bones extract made into a soup, proven relief of arthritis.

 These ten short questions will give you and your chiropractor a more objective measure of how badly your hip pain is affecting your lifestyle, and whether the treatment is helping.